mendix/docs/content/en/docs/appstore/platform-supported-content/modules/database-connector-mx10.md

 * The connector supports columns and stored procedure parameters with primitive data types only
 * If column names contain special characters, use an alias for the column name
 * Parameters are only supported for filter values (prepared statements)
-* Certificate based authentication for PostgreSQL is not supported on macOS.
+* Certificate-based authentication for PostgreSQL is not supported on macOS

 ### Prerequisites